Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

 Writing to disk
 ***************

-Once we have the arm Ziva rig saved into a builder object in memory, we can write it out to disk.
+Once the arm Ziva rig saved into a builder object in memory, it can be written out to disk:
-All we need to do is:

 .. code-block:: python